 Progress in Mexico on adaptation implementation at the local level has been extensive (INECC and Semarnat, 2018).
-Activities include executing programs for relocating infrastructure in high-risk zones in priority tourist sites, incorporating adaptation criteria in public investment projects that involve construction and infrastructure management, water management, application of climate adaptation norms for the construction of tourist buildings in coastal zones, and improving the security of key water, communication, and transportation infrastructure (14.5.5, 14.5.7, 14.5.8).
+Activities include executing programmes for relocating infrastructure in high-risk zones in priority tourist sites, incorporating adaptation criteria in public investment projects that involve construction and infrastructure management, water management, application of climate adaptation norms for the construction of tourist buildings in coastal zones, and improving the security of key water, communication and transportation infrastructure (Sections 14.5.5, 14.5.7, 14.5.8).
 Additionally, local capacity and protocol to respond to extreme weather events as a function of climate change have been integrated more regularly into community-based hazard mitigation plans.
-States and municipalities in Mexico must have climate policies that are consistent with the guidelines of national strategies (see 14.7.1.5) and state-level programs on climate change, in addition to other state and municipal laws.
+States and municipalities in Mexico must have climate policies that are consistent with the guidelines of national strategies (Section 14.7.1.5) and state-level programmes on climate change, in addition to other state and municipal laws.
 As a result, these entities have developed and implemented early warning systems designed to protect the population from climate-related risks, such as strong storms and hurricanes (INECC and Semarnat, 2018).

-Implementation of adaptation initiatives and specific actions in US cities has increased in the approximately five years between the 3rd US National Climate Assessment (NCA3) (Melillo et al., 2014) and the 4th Assessment (NCA4), and adaptation responses have been observed widely (Lempert et al., 2018).
-ICLEI-USA provides numerous resources for adaptation planning and implementation for cities, Indigenous Peoples, and Regional Governments (https://icleiusa.org/).
-The Georgetown Center for Climate maintains a comprehensive resource for tracking adaptation progress for States (https://icleiusa.org/).
-As of 2021, 18 US states have completed climate adaptation plans, and six states have plans underway as of the time of this report (Georgetown Climate Center, 2021).
-California, in particular, has adopted sustained climate assessment to allow for more rapid iterations on adaptation planning (Bedsworth et al., 2018; Miao, 2019).
-Across all US states, however, adaptation activities do not have readily accessible budgets, such that levels of funding cannot be assessed directly (Gilmore and St. Clair, 2018).
+Implementation of adaptation initiatives and specific actions in US cities has increased in the approximately 5 years between the 3rd US National Climate Assessment (NCA3) (Melillo et al., 2014) and the 4th Assessment (NCA4), and adaptation responses have been observed widely (Lempert et al., 2018).
+ICLEI-USA provides numerous resources for adaptation planning and implementation for cities, Indigenous Peoples and Regional Governments11.
+The Georgetown Center for Climate maintains a comprehensive resource for tracking adaptation progress for States12.
+As of 2021, 18 US states have completed climate adaptation plans, and six states have plans underway as of